dougeby/IntuneDocs/intune/macos-device-features-settings.md

 This feature applies to:

-- macOS Catalina 10.15 and newer
+- macOS 10.15 and newer

 ### Settings apply to: All enrollment types

 - **SSO app extension type**: Choose the type of credential SSO app extension.
 Your options:

   - **Not configured**: App extensions aren't used.
+To disable an SSO app extension, switch the SSO app extension type from Kerberos or credential to Not configured.
   - **Credential**: Use a generic, customizable credential app extension to use SSO.
 Be sure you know the extension ID and team ID for your organization’s SSO app extension.
   - **Kerberos**: Use Apple’s built-in Kerberos extension, which is included on macOS Catalina 10.15 and newer.
 This option is a Kerberos-specific version of the **Credential** app extension.